 7. Keep your job

 Oh yeah.
 You probably want to know how the restructuring turned out :)

 So, in the end the restructuring was a disaster.
 Senior management bet the company on a radical idea inspired by the frothy internet start-ups of that era, and they lost, big-time.
 It took a couple of years, but eventually they ran the company out of money and up on the rocks.
 During that time, I had to downsize almost every quarter.
 Finally, a competitor in the UK bought our company at a fire-sale price and initiated their own brutal restructuring (but with a pleasant English accent).
 By the time that was done, I was the last person from the original office still around.

 I won't say that pivot tables saved my job.
 It's not quite that simple.
 But I do think they played a big role.
 Because I had key business information for the office in a collection of pivot table reports, I could review these reports with my team, and management at any time.
 The pivot tables were honestly the only way I was able to understand and communicate what was going during that crazy period of my career.
 Without them, I couldn't have done it.

 Want to learn more about pivot tables?
-See our accelerated video course, Core Pivot.
+We have straightforward video training.